BayLibre/android_kernel_common/README.md

     - tag the patch subject with `ANDROID:`
     - add a `Bug:` tag with the Android bug (required for android-specific features)

+## Requirements for revert patches: `ANDROID:`

+- Add a reason for the revert
+- Add revert information with a `This reverts commit <SHA>.` line
+- If modifications have been made after creating the revert, include a list of these in the commit message